About Carrownagappul Bog

 Total Sphagnum cover is in the range of 76-90%.

 Sphagnum Cuspidatum on a healthy section of high bog

 Degraded Raised Bog covers 295.41ha (91.32%) of the high bog area.
 It is drier than Active Raised Bog and supports a lower density of Sphagnum mosses, although Sphagnum cover is in the range of 30- 40% in the wettest of the sub-marginal community complexes recorded, and between 26-33% in some of the other wetter complexes.
 Degraded Raised Bog has a less developed micro-topography, and permanent pools and Sphagnum lawns are generally absent.

-Restoration works, in the form of drain blocking on the high bog, have taken place at the site, but the high bog is extensively drained and the greater part of the drainage network remains unblocked.
+Prior to Living Bog, small scale restoration works, in the form of drain blocking on the high bog, took place at the site, but the high bog is extensively drained and the greater part of the drainage network remains unblocked.
 Several drains in the southern section of the high bog have been dammed, and the positive effects of this action have been recorded in the last survey, with Fernando reporting a 9.87ha increase in Active Raised Bog habitats, at the expense of former sub-marginal ecotope.
 These improvements were recorded over a substantial part of the southern section of the bog.